 There are several things you can do to prevent or relieve constipation.
 Include fiber in your diet (fruits and vegetables), drink 8-10 glasses of non-alcoholic fluids a day, and keep active.
 A stool softener once or twice a day may prevent constipation.
 If you do not have a bowel movement for 2-3 days, you should contact your healthcare team for suggestions to relieve the constipation.
 This medication can cause a blockage in the bowel, so constipation should be taken seriously.

-This medication can cause kidney failure.
+- Kidney Problems: This medication can cause kidney failure.
 Your kidney function will be monitored throughout treatment.
-If you experience swelling of your face or body or a decrease in the amount of urine you are producing, notify your healthcare team immediately.
+If you experience swelling of your face or body, a decrease in the amount of urine you are producing, or if your urine appears darker in color or if there is blood in it, notify your healthcare team immediately.

 - Lung Problems: This medication can cause respiratory disorders such as pneumonia, pneumonitis (inflammation), interstitial lung disease and acute respiratory distress syndrome.
 If you develop any issues with breathing such as becoming short of breath, contact your care provider immediately.

 Exposure of an unborn child to this medication could cause birth defects, so you should not father a child while on this medication.
 Effective birth control is necessary during treatment.